 According to the U.S. Coast Guard, the most common causes of recreational boating accidents in 2016 were as follows:

 Most of these common causes relate directly to negligent operation of the vessel, so the operator is likely at fault for any personal injuries.
 Equipment failure can be the fault of the manufacturer, or the owner of the boat can be liable because of faulty maintenance.
 When weather, hazardous waters or the force of a wake is to blame, the operator’s management of the vessel can also be called into question.
 Did the operator check weather forecasts or disregard warnings?
 Was the operator negligent in deciding to enter hazardous waters or failing to avoid them?
-In my practice, I consult qualified experts to ascertain the cause of a boating accident and hold the right parties accountable.
+In our practice, we consult qualified experts to ascertain the cause of a boating accident and hold the right parties accountable.

 Of the common causes relating to negligent operation, boating under the influence of alcohol is the deadliest.
 As with motor vehicle operation, there is a legal limit for blood alcohol content.
 Operators with a BAC of 0.08 percent and above can be charged with BWI, or boating while intoxicated.